DUI Lawyer for Buford

 Variations in the BAC Limit

-In addition to the exception to the BAC limit of 0.08 percent in cases of “Less Safe” DUI, there is another variation in the BAC limit made in regard to new drivers.
-In an attempt to protect young drivers from their own impulsivity and to keep them from getting into the potentially deadly habit of drinking and driving at an early age, Georgia’s “zero” tolerance policy sets the BAC limit for drivers under the age of 21 at 0.02 percent.
+Besides the exception to the BAC limit of 0.08% in the cases of the “Less Safe” DUI, there is an additional variation in the BAC limit regarding new drivers.
+In an effort to protect young drivers from their inclination and shield them from a potentially deadly habit of alcohol abuse while driving at an early age, the “zero” tolerance policy in Georgia set the BAC limit for drivers under 21 to 0.02%.

-Commercial drivers also must adhere to a different standard than the drivers of automobiles.
-Because commercial drivers are on the road so much of the time, and because they drive much larger, heavier vehicles than the average driver, they are also held to a stricter standard.
-Since statistics show that truck accidents are much more likely to result in catastrophic injuries and fatalities, particularly to the drivers and passengers of cars involved in such collisions, the BAC for commercial drivers in Georgia has been set at 0.04 percent, half the typical legal limit.
+Also, commercial drivers are required to adhere to a different standard than regular drivers of vehicles.
+Since commercial drivers are on the road a lot of the time, and they drive heavier, larger vehicles than the average driver, the standard is much stricter.
+Statistics indicate that truck accidents are increasingly more likely to result in life-altering injuries and death, especially to the passengers and drivers of vehicles involved in these types of accidents.
+For commercial drivers, the BAC limit in Georgia is 0.04%, which is half of the normal legal limit.

 Driving Privileges Can Be Restricted by Other Offenses